 6. Provisioning & installation cost of digital signage

 Provisioning is the process of connecting and configuring your displays and players so that they can be used for digital signage purposes.
 This process requires specific expertise in the digital signage field.
 So unless you have the right tech staff, you’ll probably want to outsource this job.

 Cost issues such as Internet access and networking all come into play at this level.
-A ballpark figure for provisioning cost might be $250-$350 per display in addition to any broadband access costs.
+A ballpark figure for provisioning cost may be $250-$350 per display in addition to any broadband access costs.
 Other issues to consider here are networking and IT requirements.
 This will vary depending on what content you intend to stream and how it will be integrated with your communications systems.
-Finally, the Americans with Disability Act (ADA) signage compliance should be kept in mind as regulations continue to become more stringent as time goes on.
+Finally, the ADA signage requirements should be kept in mind as regulations continue to become more stringent as time goes on.

 Graphic design, video creation, and other software supported content (e.g. bus, train, and plane schedules) all have different use cases and costs.
 If you use stock photos, you’ll need to consider the cost of stock license purchase.
 If you create your own images, you’ll need to pay the photographer, models, etc. Video footage will be even more expensive.

 The content you choose on your information screens must make sense and align precisely with your brand and the message you want to transmit.
 For example, wayfinding on a college campus shouldn’t get mixed up with menu choices for lunch.
 The reality is that an entire content creation team, calendar, and strategy should be deployed to get the most out of your signage.
 This implies weighing the costs of having the work done in-house, by freelancers, or through a professionally managed service/agency.